Cheapest Georgia General Liability Insurance Companies

 CHEAPEST GENERAL LIABILITY INSURANCE IN GEORGIA DOESN'T MEAN BEST FIT

 The lowest premium doesn't guarantee the right coverage for your business.
-A tech company in Alpharetta needs product liability protection that a Macon bakery doesn't, while the bakery faces food safety risks the software firm never encounters.
-Look beyond your premium since policy limits, exclusions and claims handling matter just as much as price.
+A tech company in Alpharetta needs product liability protection that a Macon bakery doesn't require.
+The bakery's bigger risk is food safety, since handling ingredients and preparing food on-site creates exposures a software firm never encounters.
+Look beyond the premium: policy limits, exclusions and claims handling matter just as much as price.
 Our guide to the best general liability insurance companies in Georgia compares providers on coverage quality and overall value.

 The Hartford